DS-100/sp23/syllabus.md

 All assignments are due at 11:59 PM Pacific Time on the due date specified on the syllabus.

-#### Slip Days
+#### Grace Period

-You have a **total** of **5** slip days that you can apply to your semester's assignments (Homeworks, Projects, and Labs).
-To use your slip days on an assignment, you need to fill out the Slip Day Request Google Form released on Ed and [here](https://tinyurl.com/data100slipdayfa22).
-We will not award points for any late assignment you submit that would bring your total slip days over **5**.
-If you are in the Disabled Students' Program and you are offered an extension, even with your extension plus slip days combined, **no single assignment can be extended more than 5 days**.
+You have a **two-day** grace period to submit your assignment after the meain deadline.
+To use grace day on an assignment, you can simply submit your assignment any time during the next two days following the main deadline.
+If you are in the Disabled Students' Program and you are offered an extension, your grace period is added on top of your normal accommodation.
+Please note that your extension plus the grace period combined, cannot exceed **more than 7 days**.

-- **Do not plan to use your slip days**: we’re providing them for unforeseen circumstances.
-They are a budget for you to handle, on your own, issues that arise and make you late with an assignment.
-They are not a "rainy day fund" to stash away for when you're pressed for time, requesting extensions elsewhere.
-- **Slip days are full days, not hours**.
-If you are 1 hour late, you need to use 1 slip day.
-(Why?
-We’d rather you get some sleep and make an attempt to finish the assignment the next day instead of staying up to micromanage hours.)
-- **Extension beyond slip days**: You must use your slip days first before you can request any extension.
-Only once you have zero slip days left can you request an extension.
+- **Extension beyond grace period**: You must use your grace days first before you can request any extension.
 At that point, we will require supporting documentation and extensions will only be granted for exceptional situations (doctor-documented illness, major family emergency, etc.)

 **Extensions** are provided to students with DSP accommodations, or in the case of exceptional circumstances.
 If you have DSP accommodations, you should expect to receive an email from us.
 Otherwise, email our Communications TA [{{page.course.comms_ta}}](mailto: {{page.course.comms_email}}) to request an extension.
 If you make a request close to the deadline, we can not guarantee that you will receive a response before the deadline.
 Additionally, simply submitting a request does not guarantee you will receive an extension.
 Even if your work is incomplete, please submit before the deadline so you can receive credit for the work you did complete.